News Archives 2001

 New Financial Analysis Model for RE Technologies Now Available Online

 The NREL Strategic Energy Analysis Center recently announced the launch of RET Finance, an Internet-based cost of electricity model that simulates a 30-year nominal dollar cash flow for a variety of renewable energy power projects.
 As an online application, RET Finance is accessible from anywhere using an Internet connection and a browser.
 RET Finance calculates project earnings, detailed cash flows, and debt payments and also computes a project's levelized cost-of-electricity, after-tax internal rate of return, and debt service coverage ratio.
 The model allows users to create project financial scenarios, save them for future use, and even share them with colleagues.
 Designed to encourage interaction, the application features an on-line community where visitors can join discussion groups, collaborate, and express their opinions.
 RET Finance was developed by the e-Analysis team in the NREL Strategic Energy Analysis Center.
-For more information about RET Finance or other e-Analysis products, contact Analysis.

 Latest Study Shows Consumer "Willingness-to-Pay" for Renewable Energy